Elstree (song): Reception

-The song peaked at #55 in the UK singles chart and lasted in the Top 100 for a total of four weeks.
+Upon its release as a single, Julie Birchill of the NME stated, "The Buggles ply us with yet more supercilious Poor You! pop.
+The[y] seem to like writing songs about popular commodities suddenly and brutally dropped by a bored public.
+I wonder where their beady eyes will alight next – Lassie, hula hoops, Ruth Ellis?
+I suggest they look a little closer to home.
+That's right, just look in the mirror; your next song should be called 'Buggles'."
+Commercially, the song peaked at #55 in the UK singles chart and lasted in the Top 100 for a total of four weeks.
 It was the band's final Top 100 release in the UK.

-The Independent, on 3 October 2010, spoke of the song in a review of The Buggles' live performance "The Lost Gig" in London, where the author Simon Price stated "The Age of Plastic, played in order, and accompanied by films generally involving old footage of things that once, like the songs, felt impossibly futuristic.
+The Independent, on the 3rd of October, 2010, spoke of the song in a review of The Buggles' live performance "The Lost Gig" in London, where the author Simon Price stated "The Age of Plastic, played in order, and accompanied by films generally involving old footage of things that once, like the songs, felt impossibly futuristic.
 Then again, minor hits such as "Clean Clean" and "Elstree" sound radiantly relevant now."
 Krinein magazine reviewed the album in 2003, where writer L. Vincent stated "The great quality of The Age of Plastic is due to a whole in the spirit and the musical success of individual 'Video Killed the Radio Star'.
 For example, the titles "Living in the Plastic Age", "Kid Dynamo", "Elstree" and "Johnny On The Monorail" are quite as effective in their melodies, their rhythms and their harmonies."